ncrowther/bpmnToWdgCompiler/README.md

 .\generated\[FILENAME].txt
 ```

-Back in WDG Studio, create a new WAL File
+Back in WDG Studio, create a new WAL File.
 Enter the script tab and paste the contents of the generated file specified above.
 Your code should be ready to run.